Happenings in Wellington for October & November 2022

-With the holidays starting to loom on the horizon; everyone is waiting for all the upcoming activities around Town.
-Of course, Halloween starts us off with fun decorations, parties, and scary good fun.
-Be sure to let us know your plans here at North Forty News so we can list them here in ‘Happenings”!
+Fall is in its glory with leaves turning, chilly mornings, blue skies, and ideal temperatures reminding us what an amazing place we live!
+There’s still time to get out in the mountains for a hike, fall fishing, gathering with friends, and plan for Halloween.
+Be sure to let us know your plans here at North Forty News so we can list them in ‘Happenings”!

-October 19 from 6-8 PM Women of Wellington (WOW) meets at Meridian Trust for their Monthly Meeting.
-The speaker for this month will be District 3 County Commissioner Jody Shadduck-McNally.

-October 21 – Local realtor, Kinzli Real Estate will be handing out free pumpkins from their location rights on Cleveland Ave.
-One pumpkin per child!
+October 21 – The Great Pumpkin Giveaway!
+Local realtor, Kinzli Real Estate will hand out free pumpkins from their location rights on Cleveland Ave at 3 PM.
+One pumpkin per child, please!

 October 22 – MAKO Food Truck Fall Festival featuring Food Trucks, Vendors, Music, and Photos – at Centennial Park from noon to 5 PM.
 This is all family-friendly fall fun!
 Food Trucks, Local vendors will be there from 6-8 PM.